-The study of this object is based on a simple problematic: in 2009 two stained glass panels were placed in a showcase for a permanent exhibition, the lead cames were then in a good state of conservation.
-In 2018, the lead showed strong efflorescence of white, powdery and voluminous corrosion.
+The study of this object is based on a simple problematic: in 2009 two stained glass panels were placed in a showcase for a permanent exhibition, the lead cames were then in a good conservation condition.
+In 2018, the lead showed voluminous efflorescence of white, powdery corrosion products.

-The "stokar" stained glass panel, which interests us here, was restored in 2008, just before it was put on display.
-These restorations involved replacing part of the lead cames.
-So if the object is dated to the 16th century, the metal is a modern alloy.
-The replaced cames were therefore new when they entered the showcase.
-Then in 2018 they were completely corroded.
-In comparison, the other stained glass panel, with older lead cames, was placed at the same time in the same showcase.
-For this second panel, the cames are slightly corroded in 2018, but less strongly than those of the "Stokar" panel.
-The metal chosen by the restorer reacted more strongly with the corrosive environment (the showcase) than the historical metal.
+The "stokar" window, which is of interest here, was restored in 2008, just before it was put on display.
+The restoration consisted of replacing some of the lead cams.
+Thus, while the object is dated to the 16th century, the replaced cams were new when they entered the display case.
+In 2018, they were completely corroded.
+In comparison, the other stained glass panel, with older lead cams, was placed in the same display case at the same time.
+For this second panel, the cams are slightly corroded in 2018, but not as badly as those of the 'Stokar' panel.
+The metal chosen by the restorer reacted more strongly with the corrosive environment (the display case) than the historical metal.

 Visual description of the corrosion: Voluminous forms of corrosion, white powdery efflorescence can be observed.

-The schematic representation (Fig. 5) gives an overview of the corrosion layers encountered on the object from a first visual macroscopic observation
+The schematic representation (Fig. 6) gives an overview of the corrosion layers encountered on the object from a first visual macroscopic observation.

-The sample is a piece of metal taken from the corroded lead came of the stained glass.
-This came was replaced during the 2009 restoration.
+The sample is a piece of metal taken from the corroded lead cam of the stained glass.
+This cam was replaced during the 2009 restoration.
 The purpose was to understand why this new metal has been completely corroded in a few years, while the historical metal next to it is not affected at all.